 Mixed CAM/PINCER deformity In the majority of patients, there is a combination of CAM and PINCER impingement.
 In these cases both sides may need to be addressed if the patient is to get the best result.
 This can often be achieved by doing a peri-labral rim recession and a femoral head reshaping, thereby leaving the labrum in place and allowing for early mobilisation.

-Non-surgical Treatment Professor Fehily has designed a specialised hip rehabilitation program.
+Non-surgical Treatment Professor Fehily has designed a specialized hip rehabilitation program.
 This was done in conjunction with his specialist hip physiotherapists.
 This was initially developed for patients following key-hole hip surgery but it is now being used for general hip rehabilitation.
-Other therapies such as painkillers, anti-inflammatory drugs and modification of activity can also be tried.
+Other therapies such as painkillers, anti-inflammatory drugs, for example, liquid thc, as a more natural approach, and modification of activity can also be tried.

 Hip arthroscopy is highly specialised and technically difficult surgery but can achieve excellent results if carried out correctly and on the right patient.
 Based on Professor Fehilys’ own experience and that of the wider orthopaedic community, certain patients do not do well from hip arthroscopy e.g. patients with significant hip arthritis, patients with severe childhood hip disease (hip dysplasia) or patients with inflammatory hip disease (e.g. rheumatoid arthritis).
 Occasionally, the bony deformity may be so large that an adequate bony reshaping is not possible using key-hole surgical techniques.
 In those cases the operation is done using an open technique.
 In some cases, the damage caused to the joint by the impingement may be so severe that the only reliable option is a joint replacement.
 However, if at all possible, we will try to preserve the joint using a combination of techniques such as micro-fracture and stem cell treatment (see Stem Cell Therapy).
 All patients are different and the advantages and disadvantages of the various treatment options can be discussed at the time of your consultation.